AdrianoAla/Resume/README.md

  - 🏛️ I'm very interested in politics and governance.
  - 💻 I am currently in the computing club at my school.
  - 💡 I am in the giftedness program at my high school
- - 🌎 I am a polyglot, I speak:
+ - 🌎 I speak 4 languages:
    - 🇬🇧 English (15 years, fluent).
    - 🇫🇷 French (11 years, fluent).
    - 🇮🇹 Italian (15 years, fluent).